 What I love about the workshops is anyone can be creative if they have the right tools to get there and that’s where we come in.
 All of our instructor-led classes help you from choosing the perfect stain and paint then guiding you along the way.
 We offer a lot of projects small to large and many price options to suit your style/budget.
 We also collaborate with other small business to offer a WIDE variety of classes not just wood.

 We’re interested to hear your thoughts on female leadership – in particular, what do you feel are the biggest barriers or obstacles?

 Thankfully female leadership has come a long way from even 10 years ago, I see it every day in my full-time career and it’s very inspiring.
 For Hammer & Stain almost all of our 100 locations are owned by women, how amazing right?
 That was another reason why I pursued this new adventure with them because it meant so much to me to see these women thriving.

 With all of that being said it’s not easy being a woman in leadership even in 2018 and I think honestly the biggest barrier is within yourself thinking I’m not good enough or I can’t do it.
 If you can get past that and push harder than you’ve ever pushed before you will rise to the top.

-I admire and look up every day to my mom and 90-year-old grandmother who are the most motivational and supportive women I know.
+I admire and look up every day to my mom and 94-year-old grandmother (who past in 2022) who are the most motivational and supportive women I know.
 Both have overcome a lot of struggles throughout their lives and I can’t thank them enough for making me the women I am today.